bjeker/bjeker/README.md

 ### Yo!
 Welcome to my code
 - Developing in C++, C#, C, Java, and Python
 - Unreal Engine 5 and Blender
-- Web development in JavaScript, HTML, and CSS
+- Web development in JavaScript, TypeScript, HTML, and CSS
 - Personal Website <a href="https://bjeker.github.io/ryan-bieker/">ryanbieker.com</a>
 - Fan website of Death Note <a href="https://bjeker.github.io/savior-kira/">Savior Kira</a>
 <p align="center">